Loneliness and the uncertainty of making friends

 Another interesting article I read on how to make friends in College by Jane Story suggested that one of the ways to make good friends was to be a good friend.
 This would involve asking genuine questions and being a good listener.
 But another aspect of this was her idea that the reason we often aren’t there for our friends when they need us is because we are not sure of what to do in such situations.
 And her advice is something that has stuck with me ever since that day.
 “It’s more important to show up and feel uncertain than it is to be perfect.”

-1 thought on “Loneliness and the uncertainty of making friends”
+One response to “Loneliness and the uncertainty of making friends”

-Leave a Comment
+Leave a Reply

 Your email address will not be published.
 Required fields are marked *